Homelessness

 Collaborations with Law Enforcement and Organizations

-San Diego County Sheriff's Department - Santee Station efforts
+San Diego County Sheriff's Office - Santee Station efforts

 The SDSO collaborate with the Santee's Open Space Coordinator on a weekly basis.
 They identify illegal transient encampments and post a 72 hour Notice to Vacate.
 We return after the 72 hour period has passed and have a law enforcement presence during the subsequent clean up and collaborate with city personnel and Alpha Project to clean up and store property in a legal manner, allowing for affected persons to reclaim their property at a later date.